vonajs/vona/packages-docs/guide/env-config/env/introduction.md

 ## meta & .env file

-Vona uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`:
+Vona uses [dotenv](https://github.com/motdotla/dotenv) to load environment variables from the following files in the directory `env`:

 ```txt
 .env                # loaded in all cases